vishal-vvr/utrrs/README.md

 ```

 # License
-This application is licensed under the GPL License, Version 3.
+This application is licensed under the MIT License.
 Please read file [LICENSE](LICENSE) for details.

 # Credits